will1410/hopperdietzel/index.md

 ## Records / Singles

+### THE NIGHTFLY [Donald Fagen](https://open.spotify.com/album/5cOS6szqlcoqmiSoVTqqe8?si=ux0rOYHmSIukUIRSrjPkxg){:target="_blank"}

+This is one of my favorite albums.
+I've been listening to it repeatedly over the last couple of weeks.
+In particular I think of "Walk Between Raindrops" whenever I get close to my wedding anniversary (which is coming up on Saturday).
+This song captures the sense of happiness I felt for those first few months after I met my wife.
+But the rest of the album is great too.

 ### YOU ARE AN EDGY VIDIONARY SEER [Jim Pearce](https://open.spotify.com/album/2IjK48zZABQi454uvxPO0I?si=Uo-Kj9CGRYyrmT30Ud3_Cw){:target="_blank"}

 I love Jim Pearce.
 He thinks jazz should be fun.
 This album is now a few years old, but I find myself listening to it about once a week.
 When it first came out I remember listening to it and explaining the song "Old as Dirt" to one of my co-workers at Latah Count Library.
 She did not appreciate that I said a song titled "Old as Dirt" reminded me of her that the line "What golden years / my knees are achin'" was the line that made me think of her because she was just about to have knee replacement surgery.